 Enough talk of peripherals, let’s get onto the seafood!
 Walk this way…

-Three plump scallops sitting atop creamy carrot puree, sliced through with peppercorns, lip tingling pickled veg and earthy hazelnut butter.
+Three plump scallops sitting atop a creamy carrot puree, sliced through with peppercorns, lip tingling pickled veg and earthy hazelnut butter.
 Our eyes met across the scampi starter (actually a main but requested without the chips, at £8) and that imperceptible nod of This Is Going To Be Good took place.

-Oh boy, and are they good.
+And oh boy, are they good.
 Scampi is officially the plural of scampo, the Italian name for the Dublin Bay Prawn or Norway lobster langoustine.
-Juicy chunks are traditionally deep-fryed in breadcrumbs and served with lemon and tartare sauce.
+Juicy chunks are traditionally deep-fried in breadcrumbs and served with lemon and tartare sauce.
 The more expensive scampi is single wholetail (single pieces), then less costly is when up to three pieces can be layered together.
 It goes against the industry accepted code of practice to mush more together and sell it as scampi, but it is done.
 And it’s awful – that soggy, wet mush you sometimes get for a £5 meal in a pub chain.
 Bleugh.

 Little extra knowledge for you – did you know it’s said that scampi was invented by a canny chef in the post-war period when supplies of lobster were running short.
 The story goes that Manetta’s restaurant in London improvised with langoustines by coating them in breadcrumbs and deep frying them, hence the Italian name.
 A new British fav was born.